trevordblack/Juliog/README.md

 ### Case Statements

 Aren't supported natively in Julia, and are not supported here, as well.

-Case statements are additional abstraction which may not ever be necessary.
+Case statements are an additional abstraction which may never be necessary.

 ### for loops